malavika25boe10137-wq/digital-literacy-project/task-4-email-etiquette/README.md

 I hope this email finds you well.

-I am writing to respectfully request a short extension for the Python due on April 2nd, 2026.Unfortunately,I have encountered some unexpected challenges in documenting the Python logic required for this task and would appreciate a little more time to ensure my analysis is accurate.
+I am writing to respectfully request a short extension for the Python due on April 2nd, 2026.Unfortunately, I have encountered some unexpected challenges in documenting the Python logic required for this task and would appreciate a little more time to ensure my analysis is accurate.

 I am committed to submitting high-quality work and would appreciate it if I could submit the assignment by April 5th, 2026, instead.